kanidm/kanidm/book/src/repl/administration.md

 ## Refresh a Lagging Consumer

-If a consumer has been offline for more than 7 days, it's error log will display that it requires a refresh.
+If a consumer has been offline for more than 7 days, its error log will display that it requires a refresh.

 You can manually perform this on the affected node.